 Millennials are telling us, loud and clear, that the current hotel loyalty programmes are not up to standard.
 Surveys published in 2018 found that just 30% of Millennials are satisfied with the programmes they are offered, compared to 56% of baby-boomers.
 In fact, 57% report that they have let their hotel loyalty points disappear, significantly more than any other age group.

 These figures will provide a major cause for concern for hotel chains.
 Millennials travel more than any previous age group in history.
-With boomers telling us they are reticent about venturing abroad in the wake of Covid, the value of this demographic will only increase.
+With boomers telling us they are reticent about venturing abroad, the value of this demographic will only increase.

 But to secure their loyalty, hotel chains face a rather inconvenient truth.
 Millennials aren’t particularly loyal towards, well, anything.
 They change jobs more frequently than their predecessors, they’re less interested in getting married, and they’re happy to ditch brands that don’t align with their own values.

 This outlook has led many Millennials to already turn their backs on megabrands like McDonald’s and Coca-Cola, and they seem equally suspicious of major hotel chains, too.
 At least, that much may be inferred from their well-publicised love of hostels and Airbnb, and their fondness for cheap hotel chains (according to research carried out in the UK, the most popular hotel brand for British Millennials is the belt-and-braces Premier Inn).